walles/numbervaders/README.md

 `app/src/main/res/raw/credits.txt`.

 # TODO Misc
-* Add medals for 25%, 50%, 75% and 100% done for each way of counting
 * Move multiplication-medals-earned logic into MultiplicationFactory?
 * Add (more) addition medals
 * Add (more) subtraction medals